vuphuong1794/docker-demo-app/ReadMe.md

                          ---DOCKER RUN---
 8) docker run image = Run a command in a new container || pulls image and starts container
 9) docker run -d image = Run the command but can still continue writing other commands
-10) docker run -pPort:Port = Run a command on speciffic port
+10) docker run -p Port:Port = Run a command on speciffic port
 11) docker run image:version = Pull and run the container version you want

                         ---DOCKER DEBUGS---